ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

  /   \         |               /   \          /             \
 /_____\   (T_n, PT_n)         /_____\   (T_n, PT_n)   (T_n+1, PT_n+1)
 ~~~
-{: title="An example evolution of the combined tree structure.
-Every new log
+{: title="An example evolution of the log tree in the combined tree structure.
-entry added contains the timestamp T_n of when it was created and the new prefix
+Every new log entry added contains the timestamp T_n of when it was created and
-tree root hash PT_n."}
+the new prefix tree root hash PT_n."}

 # Updating Views of the Tree